mskf3000/Tutorials-and-Cheat-Sheets/Ubuntu - Basic System Setup.md

 	  php-getid3 php5-imap php5-ldap php5-mcrypt \
 	  php5-pspell php5-gmp php5-gd

+And for some reason, the MCrypt module needs to be enabled like this:

+    sudo php5enmod mcrypt

 #### Harden PHP.

 Open up the main PHP config file like this: